 Experts say wood replacement windows are an appropriate choice for older homes and for homeowners who prefer a traditional appearance.
 Wood is versatile and can be milled or shaped to fit awkwardly-sized openings.
 Wood windows generally come unfinished, and can be painted or stained any color.
 You can also order windows that are primed and ready for painting, or already painted (though typically only in a limited array of colors).

 In general, expect to pay more than you would for a vinyl replacement window.
-If you're ordering a standard size, a regular double-hung pine replacement will cost in the neighborhood of $250 to $280.
-Additional options bump up the price: "The same window made to order with high-performance glazing will be about $825.
-In mahogany the cost jumps to $2,100" say editors at ThisOldHouse.com.
+If you're ordering a standard size, a regular double-hung pine replacement window will cost in the neighborhood of $250 to $280, plus the cost of installation if you don't want to handle the project yourself (see our What to Look For discussion for more on that).
+Prices can vary widely by brand and quality.
+Additional options such as high-performance glass, decorative inserts or exotic woods bump up the price, sometimes dramatically: "The same window made to order with high-performance glazing will be about $825.
+In mahogany the cost jumps to $2,100" say editors at This Old House.

 Wood and clad-wood replacement windows are the most eco-friendly choices of window materials, provided the wood is from a sustainable source, GreenHomeGuide.com editors say.
 Major window manufacturers like Andersen, Marvin and Jeld-Wen have information on their websites about the sources of their wood products.
 The Forest Stewardship Council has a database of FSC-certified retailers, manufacturers and distributors on its website.